bhoomishatha/Bike-Sharing-Assignment-/README.md

 - In such an attempt, BoomBikes aspires to understand the demand for shared bikes among the people after this ongoing quarantine situation ends across the nation due to Covid-19.
 They have planned this to prepare themselves to cater to the people's needs once the situation gets better all around and stand out from other service providers and make huge profits.

 ## Conclusions
--As per our final Model, the top 3 predictor variables that influences the bike booking are:
+- As per our final Model, the top 3 predictor variables that influences the bike booking are:
 - **Temperature (temp)** - A coefficient value of ‘0.5636’ indicated that a unit increase in temp variable increases the bike hire numbers by 0.5636 units.
 - **Weather Situation 3 (weathersit_3)** - A coefficient value of ‘-0.3070’ indicated that, w.r.t Weathersit1, a unit increase in Weathersit3 variable decreases the bike hire numbers by 0.3070 units.
 - **Year (yr)** - A coefficient value of ‘0.2308’ indicated that a unit increase in yr variable increases the bike hire numbers by 0.2308 units.